hmxmilohax/festivalinfobot/README.md

     [discord]
     token = YOUR_DISCORD_BOT_TOKEN_HERE
     channel_ids = 123456789012345678, 234567890123456789
+    prefix = !
     ```

    - Replace `YOUR_DISCORD_BOT_TOKEN` with your actual Discord bot token.
    - Replace the `channel_ids` with the IDs of the channels where you want the bot to report new songs.
+   - Replace the `prefix` with the specific prefix desired for Discord.

 4. Run the bot: